2gn/pear-desktop-controller-vicinae/README.md

    - Find **API Server** and toggle it **ON**.
    - (Optional) Ensure the port is set to the default `26538`.

+## Installation

+Note: This extension is not yet indexed in the Vicinae Store.
+To use it, you must clone the repository and build it manually:

+1. Clone this repository to your local machine.
+2. Install dependencies: `npm install`
+3. Build the extension: `npm run build`
+4. The extension will be built and automatically installed to your local Vicinae extensions directory.

 ## Features

 ### 🔍 Search & Play